MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TCS-Transactions.md

 ## TCS to be calculated on customer advance payment (through general journal, cash receipt journal)

-For example, advance payment received from customer for INR 10,000 on which 1% TCS is applicable for Nature of collection “Scrap”
+For example, advance payment received from customer for INR 10,000 on which 1% TCS is applicable for Nature of collection 'Scrap'

   - In this case TCS calculation will be as following: